Skip to main content

 1. Select the Debug build profile for the project you want to debug and rebuild.

-2. If necessary, modify the debug configuration or create the detailed parameters by clicking the gear-button (Debug Configuration) button.
+2. If necessary, modify the debug configuration or create the detailed parameters by clicking the debug-configuration-button (Debug Configuration) button.

 3. Set breakpoint in the source code and click the debug-button button to start debug session.